nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Icons

 **Meaning of the icons used:**

-  * :information source: Useful information.
+:information_source:: Useful information.

-  * :bulb: Tip.
+:bulb:: Tip.

-  * :warning: Warning on incorrect usage.
+:warning:: Warning on incorrect usage.

-  * :exclamation: Caution.
+:exclamation:: Caution.

 ## Features